AKERKits/WormHaus/README.md

 *Overview*

-The **AKER WormHaus** is a Vermicomposter designed to be fabricated using a CNC router and standard sheet materials.
+The **AKER WormHaus** is a vermicomposter designed to be fabricated using a CNC router and standard sheet materials.
 For more information, visit the [AKER Website](http://www.akerkits.com).

 ![WormHaus](https://github.com/AKERKits/WormHaus/blob/master/Images/AKER%20-%20WormHaus%20-%20v1.0%20-%20Master%20Assembly%20Cropped-min.jpg)